Wistron: India

-In December 2020, 2000 workers coming off night shift rioted at a Wistron iPhone factory in Narasapura, India, causing damages estimated to $1 million.
+In December 2020, 2000 workers coming off night shift rioted at a Wistron iPhone factory in Narasapura, India, causing damages estimated to $7 million.
 The workers claimed to have been underpaid in the previous months.

 Wetland protection

 Via the Wistron Foundation and in cooperation with the Society of Wilderness NGO, Wistron contributes to conservation, revitalization and education for Shuanglianpi Wetland in Yilan County, Taiwan.
-The wetland is considered a "paradise" for aquatic plantlife and holds several nationally threatened species of flora.
+The wetland is considered a "paradise" for aquatic plant life and holds several nationally threatened species of flora.
 Indeed, the ratio of its botanic diversity to surface area is considered globally significant by the Forestry Bureau of Taiwan.